yusuftalhaklc/golang-restapi-tutorial/README.md

 ```

 #### GET /todos/2
 This request is used to retrieve the details of a specific todo item with an ID of 2.
-The response example above indicates a successful request and returns the details of the todo item.
+The response example below indicates a successful request and returns the details of the todo item.
 ```json
 {
     "status": 200,